neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 credentials configured as Kubernetes [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) mapped to credentials in the identity provider.

-Splunk offers multiple ways to authenticate.
+EFK and Splunk both offer multiple ways to authenticate.
 We can figure that out later.
-That's why we are paying them.
+If it's Splunk, paying *them* to figure it out makes sense.

 Finally, securing the entire DevSecOps pipeline means implementing a host of measures like keeping secrets out of code and configuration, managing access control and limiting permissions throughout the pipeline, signing changes to version control with PGP and Docker images pushed to DockerHub with